 How to apply

 - Download a printable copy of the application information for entry to Years 8 to 12 (265KB.PDF).
+An updated version will be available in early June.

 - Complete a separate application form for each selective high school.